 When someone dies without the right estate plan in place, their assets may enter the probate process.
 In Ohio, probate is a court-supervised legal process that ensures the deceased individual’s debts and taxes are properly paid and that assets are delivered to the designated people.
 This process can be tedious and hard to understand.
 For those who are entering the probate process for the first time in Ohio or who are preparing an estate plan in the state, here is a closer look at what the process entails.

 When someone dies, their assets are sent to the probate court.
 The court supervises the taxes and debts against that person, then distributes assets to beneficiaries.
 If the decedent (the person who died) had a will, the probate court will try to follow the terms of that will.
 If no will is present, the probate court distributes assets based on current Ohio regulations.
 This process will take place in the probate court located in the same county where the person lived.
-Sometimes, additional probate proceedings are necessary in states where the person owns additional real estate.
+Sometimes, additional probate proceedings are necessary for states where the person owns additional real estate.

 In Ohio, most property owned in the decedent’s name is sent to probate.
-However, if property is held as joint tenants with right of survivorship, and the other person is still living, that property is exempt from probate.
+However, if the property is held as joint tenants with right of survivorship, and the other person is still living, that property is exempt from probate.
 In addition, properties in a trust or accounts set up as payable on death skip the probate court altogether.
 Similarly, insurance and retirement benefits with a named beneficiary are not subject to probate court.